jules2689/trudeau/docs/2020-04-19/trudeau.md

 I know we've all been following the news and I want you to know that our heart go out to all those affected by this event.
 I want to thank the authorities for their good work and everyone else for their cooperation.
 This morning, I also want to wish a happy orthodox Easter to those celebrating today.
-Even if you do it on Skype I hope you can spend this special day with your family and friends.
+Even if you do it on Skype, I hope you can spend this special day with your family and friends.

 **Prime Minister Trudeau**:

 and a happy orthodox Easter to everyone celebrating today.
-Even if it's just over Skype I hope you can spend this special with family and friends.
+Even if it's just over Skype.
+I hope you can spend this special with family and friends.
 Although this pandemic has affected everyone, some people have been hit especially hard.
 Right now, too many Canadians are facing some really difficult situations.
 If you live with a disability, I don't have to tell you what this can look like.